ECE 50631 - Fundamentals of Current Flow

 Lecture Hours: 3 Credits: 1

 Areas of Specialization:

 - EE Elective

 On-campus and online

 MA 26200 or (MA 26500 and MA 26600)

 Differential Equations and Linear Algebra

-This course presents a new perspective that has emerged in the last two decades provides a powerful approach to new questions at the frontier of modern nanoelectronics.
-To our knowledge, there is no other course at any level addressing these topics.
+This course presents a new perspective that has emerged in the last two decades and provides a powerful approach to new questions at the frontier of modern nanoelectronics.
 We believe this new perspective is of general interest, not just for electrical engineers, but for anyone interested in an atomic level understanding of everyday processes, like the flow of heat and electrical current.
 With this in mind, we have developed this course, assuming very little background beyond linear algebra and differential equations.
 But we discuss very advanced concepts involving non-equilibrium statistical mechanics, and that is why graduate level maturity is necessary.